'Blues Clues' original host Steve Burns explains why he left the show – KION546

 Thank you, Steve Burns for cluing us in on what happened when you left “Blues Clues.”

-The original host of the popular 1990s Nickelodeon series appears in a video posted to the Nick Jr. verified Twitter account on Tuesday.
+The original host of the popular 1990s Nickelodeon series appears in a video posted Tuesday to the Nick Jr. verified Twitter account.

 He also noted all of the accomplishments both he and the audience have had.